flutter/website/src/development/tools/devtools/memory.md

 ## Inspecting a class instance in a snapshot

 Expanding a class displays the active instances for that class.
-Clicking on an particular instance displays the type and value of the fields for that instance.
+Clicking on a particular instance displays the type and value of the fields for that instance.

 ![Screenshot of the inspecting an instance]({{site.url}}/assets/images/docs/tools/devtools/memory_inspector.png)